benjymous/annotations/sandman/sandman.05.md

 record as having said "Metropolis is New York in the daytime; Gotham City is New York at night."
 It is conceivable, however, that both exist in fictional Gotham and Metropolis States, much as Duckburg is located in Calisota.

+Perhaps his intention was to imply that Batman worked in NYC without actually saying so.
+I don't know if this is reflected in DC continuity, although occasional references do show up.
+(In the movie _Batman Forever_, there's a familiar-looking statue in Gotham Harbour, for example.)
+Whatever, if we assume that "Gotham" in the DC universe is the result of a global-search-and-replace for "New York", then "upstate Gotham" makes perfect sense.

+<Kull29@aol.com> says:

+Actually, Gotham was not where the first Batman stories were set.
+In Detective Comics#31, a caption reads "Through the dark of a New York night".
+(This shows the influence of the Shadow stories by Walter Gibsonon the Batman; the Shadow stories were set in New York.)
+By 1941 at least (Batman#4), though, the words "Gotham City" were in use.
+(Actually, Overstreet list Wow Comics#1, from Fawcett, as the first comic book mention of the word "Gotham".)
+    Gotham, as noted, is in real life a nickname for New York.
+As a guess, I'd say that the switch from New York to a fictional Gotham City was a case of mistaken evolution.
+I think what might have happened was that Bill Finger, who wrote the early Batman stories, was something of an intellectual by all accounts.
+He probably used the word Gotham in his captions as a poetic synonym for New York a couple of times.
+Less educated writers, referencing Finger's work, probably picked up on these captions, but probably did not know what the word Gotham meant.
+They thus only used the word Gotham as the name of the setting of the Batman stories.
+Finally, all association with New York had been forgotten.
+    (A similar story may account for how Superman, whose first stories were set in Cleveland (!), ended up living in Metropolis.
+[Metropolis is a synonym for city, but later writers probably did not know that.
+Actually, these changes of artists and writers probably account for many Golden Age comic book continuity mistakes.
+As an example, Lex Luthor was originally not bald; he had red hair.
+It wasn't until about Superman#10 that he was depicted as bald.
+What happended was that in Superman#4, there was a story where Luthor is seen talking to a bald henchman.
+It is now certain that an artist, looking for a reference to draw from, was confused and thought that the henchman was supposed to be Luthor, and so drew his version of Luthor that way!

 	Panel 4:  The City of Focative Mirrors is evidently a throwaway Martian cultural reference.
 From context, it might be assumed to be roughly equivalent to Heaven (or Gaiman's "Silver City," from later issues).
 Morpheus' offer is